 Where to stay: Unless you were camping, we'd recommend Glen Helen Homestead.
 Full of character and Outback charm.

 5. Wangi Falls, Litchfield National Park

 Wangi Falls is probably the most popular swimming spot near Darwin, however it's so big that you'll always have space to yourself.
 We had seen hundreds of photos before arriving at Wangai and can honestly say nothing prepares you for the real thing. they are startlingly beautiful.

 The water is blissfully cool on a hot day and there is no walking whatsoever to reach them so if you are feeling a little lazy this one is for you.
 The croc signs may put a few people off but we heard that the freshwater crocs are pretty harmless if you leave them alone...

 Due to the presence of freshies as the Aussies say, this was one water hole experience we weren't too keen to do alone so came in the middle of the day and happily enjoyed the feeling of safety in numbers!

 6. Motor Car Falls (Yurmikmik), Kakadu

-This waterfall in Kakadu National Park is a little harder to get to than many of the others so we didn't encounter anyone else there despite visiting in the middle of the day.
+Not to far from Gunlom Falls, Motor Car Falls is another great swimming spot in Kakadu.
+This waterfall in Kakadu National Park is a little harder to get to than many of the others so we didn't encounter anyone else there, despite visiting in the middle of the day.